StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Limitations and Conclusion

 \section{Limitations and Conclusion}

-\paragraph{Limitations.} This work has several potential limitations.
+\textbf{Limitations.} This work has several potential limitations.
 1) Although StarDojo is an open-source environment and benchmark, users need an official copy of Stardew Valley to run it.
 2) Fishing, an optional gameplay, is currently not included in StarDojo, due to its nature as a complex, real-time mini-game.
 The operations are independent of other game controls, which is not applicable to evaluate MLLMs.
 3) The benchmark primarily focuses on early- and mid-game content within the main valley map.
 Other advanced areas, such as the Desert and Ginger Island, are not yet supported.
-4) Due to budget limitations, our evaluations were conducted mainly on StarDojo-Lite with 7 models.
-A broader assessment across more diverse tasks and model/agent variants remains an important direction for future work.
+4) Since “social” is a very broad concept, as the first benchmark that combines production and living, we do not intend to claim that StarDojo evaluates open-ended social intelligence across all aspects.
+Instead, it focuses on socially situated decision-making within an embodied environment.
+5) Our evaluations were conducted mainly on StarDojo-Lite with seven models.
+A more comprehensive assessment across a broader range of tasks, models, and agentic approaches remains an important direction for future work.

-\paragraph{Conclusion.} Overall, we introduce StarDojo, a novel environment and benchmark designed to evaluate the open-ended behaviors of MLLM agents in Stardew Valley.
-StarDojo bridges the gap in existing environments by enabling comprehensive assessments of agents across both production and daily living activities within a simulated nature and society.
+\textbf{Conclusion.} We introduce StarDojo, a novel environment and benchmark designed to evaluate the open-ended behaviors of MLLM agents in Stardew Valley.
+StarDojo bridges the gap in existing environments by enabling comprehensive assessment of agents across both production and daily living activities within a simulated nature and society.
 Featuring a set of diverse tasks, StarDojo exposes significant challenges in current agents’ visual understanding, multimodal reasoning, long-term planning, and real-time inference, highlighting key areas for future research and development.